aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 fig.savefig('figures/eulerStabilityMap.png', dpi=300)
 ```

-If $dt$ is chosen sufficiently small so that both $\alpha_rdt$ and $\alpha_i dt$ can be made to lie in the disk shown in the plot, then the forward Euler scheme will be stable.
+If $dt$ is chosen sufficiently small so that both $\alpha_rdt$ and $\alpha_i dt$ lie in the disk shown in the plot, the forward Euler scheme will be stable.
 We see in particular that the forward Euler scheme cannot be made stable if $\alpha$ is purely imaginary, however small we choose the time step (we will consider a consequence of this below).
-In exercise 2, we ask you to to check this statement.

 ### Multi-dimensional example